OUR VISIONARY

 Pastor Samuel N. Winston, Jr.

-Pastor Winston was educated at the Miami Valley School in Dayton, Oh.
-After graduation, he attended the University of Rochester in Rochester, NY, and has a Bachelor of Arts degree from the University of Dayton, having double-majored in music and political science.
+Pastor Winston's educational background includes attending the University of Rochester in Rochester, NY, earning a Bachelor of Arts degree from the University of Dayton, with double majors in music and political science.
+He was also awarded Doctor of Divinity Degree from the Zion Hill Baptist Theological Institute.

-Pastor Winston is married to Elect Lady Chanel Burks Winston.
-They have three children and many children of love.
+Pastor Winston is happily married to Elect Lady Chanel Burks Winston, and together they have three children and many more whom they consider children of love.

 Elect Lady Chanel Burks Winston